-Swindon Wildcats and Swindon Wildcats In The Community are supporting the collection of Easter eggs organised by Johnson and Daltrey Funeral Directors for an event organised by Wiltshire Treehouse
+Swindon Wildcats and Wildcats Community are supporting the collection of Easter eggs organised by Johnson and Daltrey Funeral Directors for an event organised by Wiltshire Treehouse

 Easter eggs are being collected by Johnson and Daltrey Funeral Directors in Royal Wootton Bassett for the Easter Egg Trail event in Town Gardens organised by the Wiltshire Treehouse, a local child bereavement charity that helps young people deal with loss.